-Maurten Hydrolgel is a 40g energy gel with 100 calories and 25g of carbohydrates, with glucose and fructose at a 1:0.8 ratio as the main sources of sugar.
+Maurten Hydrogel review summary: It’s a 40 g energy gel with 100 calories and 25 g of carbohydrates at 1:0.8 glucose to fructose ratio as the main sources of sugar.
 The carbohydrates are encapsulated in a hydrogel, which can bypass the stomach to the intestines, where they can be absorbed faster and without causing gastrointestinal distress.
-The gel also provides 35mg of sodium and 21.6mg of calcium.
+The gel also provides 35 mg of sodium and 21.6 mg of calcium.
 It’s mildly sweet with a unique consistency similar to jello that’s not quite completely set.

 With GOATs such as Eliud Kipchoge and Kilian Jornet representing Maurten, the Swedish energy gel brand, with its sleek black and white packaging, is making waves in the endurance sports scene.

 This Maurten Hydrogel review will take a closer look at some of the company’s scientific claims, and I will share my personal experiences using the Gel100 and Caf100 for a recent race and long training runs.

 Company founder Mårten Fryknäs, an avid triathlete, set out to solve gastrointestinal distress caused by sports fueling products such as drink mixes and energy gels.

 With experience in pharmaceutical research, Fryknäs knew that hydrogels are effective in delivering drugs into patients, so in theory, this technology should also work for replenishing carbohydrates during exercise.